 4 – Boat Tour

 There are quite a few boat tours that run from the harbour at St. Augustine.
 Not all of them run all year round so during our visit in February we only had a couple of tours to choose from.
-From reading reviews on Tripadvisor we chose the St. Augustine Eco Tour as it has 5 stars out of 5 and over 700 reviews.
+From reading reviews on Tripadvisor we chose the St. Augustine Eco Tour.

 The captain of the boat was friendly and full of interesting facts.
 He did his best to find us birds and dolphins.
 I was really the only one, in the end, who spotted the dolphins.
 It was a case of blink and you missed them.
 I believe there’s a lot more to see in the warmer months.
 It didn’t matter that we didn’t see a huge amount as it was lovely seeing St. Augustine from the water.
 Plus our son was allowed to drive the boat for a bit.